Malik Oskenbay

-Malik Aueskhanuly Oskenbay (Мәлік Әуесханұлы Өскенбай, Málik Áýeshanuly Óskenbaı; February 22, 1966) is a Kazakh artist and sculptor.
+Malik Aueskhanuly Oskenbay (Мәлік Әуесханұлы Өскенбай, Málik Áýeshanuly Óskenbaı; born February 22, 1966) is a Kazakh artist and sculptor.
 He serves as head of the commission subject-cyclic of the painting, sculpture and theater arts specialties in Almaty College of Decorative and Applied Arts, and a member of the Union of Artists of Kazakhstan.

 He has written several articles and textbooks, including what is claimed to be the first human anatomy book in the Kazakh language.
 He also developed a sculpture-training curriculum for art colleges, approved by the Ministry of Education and Science of the Republic of Kazakhstan.

-In recognition of his significant contributions to children's education, he received the Y.Altynsarin badge from the Ministry of Education and Science of the Republic of Kazakhstan.
+In recognition of his contributions to children's education, he received the Y.Altynsarin badge from the Ministry of Education and Science of the Republic of Kazakhstan.

 Biography

 Malik Oskenbay was born on 22 February 1966 in Panfilov, Taldykorgan Region (now Zharkent, Almaty Region), and later moved with his family to Almaty.
 He completed his first education at School No. 115 in Almaty in 1981, after which he studied at the Almaty Art School named after N. V. Gogol for high education, graduating in 1985.

-From 1985 to 1987, Malik served in the Soviet Army in the Komi ASSR.
+From 1985 to 1987, Oskenbay served in the Soviet Army in the Komi ASSR.
 Following his military service, he continued his studies at the Almaty State Theater and Art Institute named after T. Zhurgenov (now the Kazakh National Academy of Arts), where he specialized in sculpture and graduated in 1992.

 In 1992, he began teaching specialized subjects at the Almaty College of Decorative and Applied Arts named after U. Tansykbayev.
 Between 1993 and 2005, he also taught anatomy, sculpture, and painting at the Kazakh National Academy of Arts.
 From 2001 to 2005, he completed postgraduate studies at the Academy.

 Since 2005, Oskenbay has served as head of the Department of Painting, Sculpture, and Decorative Theater Arts at the Almaty College of Decorative and Applied Arts.